lafriks/python-karcher/README.md

-# Karcher Home Robots client
+# Kärcher Home Robots client

 Python library and cli to authorize into Karcher Home Robots account and fetch device information.